Alcohol-related liver disease is caused by excessive consumption of alcohol.

 Chronic viral hepatitis, particularly hepatitis C: The combined effect of alcohol and viral hepatitis on the liver results in more advanced disease than either of them alone.

 Many heavy drinkers will progress from fatty liver disease to alcoholic hepatitis to alcoholic cirrhosis over time.
 However, some heavy drinkers may develop cirrhosis without first having alcoholic hepatitis first.
 Others may have alcoholic hepatitis but never have symptoms.
-Additionally, alcohol consumption may worsen liver injury caused by non-alcoholic liver diseases such as chronic hepatitis C.
+Additionally, alcohol consumption may worsen liver injury caused by non-alcohol-related liver diseases such as chronic hepatitis C.

 Since an individual’s susceptibility to the toxic effects of alcohol may vary by many factors including age, gender, genetics and coexistent medical conditions, it is reasonable for you to review alcohol use with your physician.